cush1i9/DataStructure/Data Structure/README.md

 ## The three ways are listed here to solve this problem:

-### 1.There is a way to solve the Hamiltonian cycle problem via a brute force search algorithm that tests all possible sequence.
+### 1. There is a way to solve the Hamiltonian cycle problem via a brute force search algorithm that tests all possible sequence.

 The algorithms is shown:
 ```